BrightspaceUI/core/components/inputs/docs/input-date-time.md

 ## Date-Time Range Input [d2l-input-date-time-range]

-Use the `<d2l-input-date-time-range>` component when users need to enter a single date and time, like a due date.
+Use the `<d2l-input-date-time-range>` component when users need to enter two dates and times in a range, like an assignment start and end date/time.
 The component consists of two input-date-time components - one for the start of a range and one for the end of a range.
 Values specified for these components (through the `start-value` and/or `end-value` attributes) are displayed if specified, and selected values are reflected.

 Note: All `*value` properties should be in ISO 8601 combined date and time format (`YYYY-MM-DDTHH:mm:ss.sssZ`) and in UTC time (i.e., do NOT localize to the user's timezone).